EVIDENCE

 1. What is medical evidence?

 Medical evidence refers to scientifically validated information obtained from research studies, clinical trials, and real-world patient data that supports healthcare decisions.
-It helps doctors, researchers, and patients understand which treatments work best.
+It helps doctors, researchers, and patients understand which treatments are most effective.

 2. Why is medical evidence important?